xw2519/HLP-Project-2022-Team-8/README-lg519.md

     - Msg type in Symbol.fs was extended by adding extra type RotateSymbols of ComponentId list.
     - Update function in Symbol.fs was modifed by adding an extra entry RotateSymbols.
     - Update function in Sheet.fs was modified to forward message to symbol.
-    - EditMenu in Renderer.fs was modified by adding an extra entry "Rotate" "R"
+    - EditMenu in Renderer.fs was modified by adding an extra entry "Rotate" "R" (this was done by xw2519 when he was testing his extension)

 3. Make bounding box work with rotation
    - getSymBoundingBox was modified by taking into account the Rotation field of Symbol